yanchaoluo/STAT545-hw-Luo-Yanchao/hw7/README.md

 1.dowload this repo

-2.Find the Makefile in hw07
+2.Find the Makefile in hw07 and open hw7.Rproj

 3.Click clean all before build